zoffline/zwift-offline/README.md

   * Or, if using the Windows zoffline.exe version without Python installed you can run get_profile.exe obtained from https://github.com/zoffline/zwift-offline/releases/tag/zoffline_helper in place of ``scripts/get_profile.py``
 * Move the resulting profile.bin (saved in whatever directory you ran get_profile.py in) into the ``storage`` directory.
   * If using zoffline.exe on Windows, create the ``storage`` directory within the same folder as zoffline.exe if it does not already exist.
+  * If multiplayer is enabled, use the upload button in the launcher window to import your file.
   * If using Docker, move profile.bin into the path you passed to ``-v``